 CAN is a Devon Local Nature Partnership programme, supported by Sport England and managed by Active Devon.
-Working closely and collaboratively with a wide range of DLNP partners, organisations, groups and individuals we help to establish new opportunities or develop existing ones, so that more people across Devon can get involved.
+Working closely and collaboratively with a wide range of DLNP partners, organisations, groups and individuals we help to establish new opportunities or develop existing ones.

 Evidence and Insight

 There is a much evidence around the health and wellbeing benefits of connecting with nature, and spending time outdoors.
 For example, in DEFRA’S’ (Department for Environment, Food & Rural Affairs) ‘Evidence Statement’ they found strong evidence linking improved mental health, wellbeing and physical health, to use of green spaces and exposure to the natural world.
 You’ll find the DEFRA report and lots more on Natural Devon’s website.

 Would You Like to Volunteer and Become a CAN Ambassador?